ClaireGerm/BehavioralCloning/README.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 I tried to find the ideal number of epochs by trial and error.
 I started with 50 epochs, but that was taking me too long to process.
-So after that I chose to try it with just 2 epochs and that turned out to be sufficient.
+So after that I chose to try it starting with just 2 epochs and that turned out to not be sufficient.
+After trying some other values, 4 turned out to be the best option.
+When the epoch value was higher than 4 overfitting occurred.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

 Original image: